ordercloud-api/ordercloud-seed/README.md

 - Run `node ./cli.js [command]` to debug a command.
 - Run `npm run test` to run unit tests.

-## To be done

-In rough order of priority
-1. Publish OS executables
-2. Nice to have features

 ## Nice to Have features
-- Reference other yaml files
-- Let OC define an ID and then use it as a variable in the yaml
-- Template variables in YAML for imports
 - Progress bar for import and export commands
 - JSON as an option

-## OrderCloud corner cases to beware
-- Generate product variants
+- Reference other files
+- Template variables in YAML for imports.
+Including allowing OC to define an ID and then applying it later.